daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-08-31-Acropora-pulchra-denovo-transcriptome.md

 ```

-# 9) Use CD-HIT to reduce redundancy and improve transcriptime assembly quality
+# 9) Use CD-HIT to reduce redundancy and improve transcriptome assembly quality

 #### a) Run CD-HIT-EST